 From 1957 to 1959, Merrill re-entered the studios only as an accompanist.
 He backed up Skeets McDonald, Faron Young and also Wanda Jackson but we now know that it was Big Al Downing, and not Merrill, who played on 'Let's Have A Party', although he maintained that he did when I asked him.

 However, unbeknown to just about everybody until the Bear Family set, his last Capitol sessions as a leader took place in September and October 1958 under the guidance of producer, Buck Stapleton.
-This time, Merrill was allowed to rework a number of standards like '(Back Home In) Indiana', 'South', 'Sweet Georgia Brown' and 'Lazy River' in a small jazz combo context featuring alternately Cameron Hill and Howard Roberts on lead guitar.
-There was also an original song in the shape of Merrill's own 'Moore Blues'.
-The results were uniformly brilliant but nothing appeared on vinyl.
+This time, Merrill was allowed to rework a number of standards like '(Back Home In) Indiana', 'South', 'Sweet Georgia Brown' and 'Lazy River' in a small jazz combo context featuring alternately Cameron Hill and Howard Roberts on lead guitar (who both tend to sound suspiciously and delightfully like Jimmy Bryant).
+Merrill displays the whole breadth of his talent in these recordings, showing the influence of the great early stride pianists while adding boogie and rock accents like in his super-swinging version of the old Count Basie classic from 1938, 'Jumpin' At The Woodside', or in the self-penned original, 'Moore Blues'.
+All twelve tracks are uniformly brilliant and would have made an awesome long-player but nothing appeared on vinyl.
 Those record companies are strange beasts indeed.

 During the sixties, Merrill continued to play the clubs and, occasionally, other venues.
 Meanwhile, his Capitol singles were reissued on LP in England to great acclaim : 'Bellyful Of Blue Thunder' (Ember EMB 3392, 1967) and 'Rough House 88' (EMB 3394, 1969).
 Not surprisingly, it took a British producer, John E. Abbey, to bring him back into the studio and cut an album for the B&C label (CAS 1001).
 The 'Tree Top Tall' cover obviously showed Merrill Moore at the top of a tree but the contents of the album confirmed that he was still in top form, ably backed up by Jimmy Bryant (lead guitar & violin), Bill Graham (bass), Bill Sampson (rhythm guitar), Johnny Davis (steel), Bob Henkle (sax) and Mike Johnson (drums & vocals).
 Among the twelve cuts, 'House Of Blue Lights 69', 'Wabash Cannonball', 'Kansas City' and 'Let The Good Times Roll' were particularly fine.
 A single was issued in England, 'Sweet Mama Tree Top Tall' c/w 'Little Green Apples' (BC 100).
 According to what's written on the back cover, the sessions took place on March 3 & 4,1969, at Harmony Recorders Studio in Los Angeles.
 Interestingly, in the CD booklet, Cary Ginell wrote that, in January 1969, 14 tracks featuring Merrill Moore and a jazz quartet had been recorded by John Abbey at Hollywood's Radio Recorders but were never released.
 Isn't there confusion here, otherwise whatever happened to those tapes ?One thing is certain, Merrill never recorded again in the studio after 1969.
 He came four times to England, the last being in 1998, with at least one appearance at the renowned Country'n'Western Festival in Wembley but mainly stayed in San Diego and kept on playing clubs, hotels and even cruise ships.
 And hosting people from around the world who came to tell him how much they loved his music.
 His death on June 14, 2000, at age 76, after a long battle against cancer, was sad news indeed.
 As a tribute to this hugely talented musician, let me share with you part of the impromptu medley he let me record in 1987 in his living room.
 He sure didn't need any sidemen to let it rock : his drive and sense of rhythm are astounding.
 Yes, Cats, before Jerry Lee Lewis, there was Merrill Moore !
 Just click the turntable below left to hear him boogieing in top quality MP3 format.